 - In a large stock pot or dutch oven, heat the oil and add the garlic, cooking for 1 minute.

 - Add the chicken broth, tomato sauce, tomatoes, Italian seasoning, salt, and pepper.
-Cover and simmer on high heat for 10 minutes.
+Cover and simmer on low heat for 10 minutes.

-- Add tortellini and spinach and simmer 4 minutes.
+- Add tortellini and spinach and simmer 4 more minutes.

-- Remove from heat and add Parmesan, stirring to evenly distribute cheese.
-Serve with extra Parmesan, crusty garlic bread, cheese toast, or a side salad.
+- Remove from heat and add parmesan cheese, stirring to evenly distribute cheese.
+Serve with extra parmesan, crusty garlic bread, cheese toast, or a side salad.